 The Saudi government has repeatedly targeted Alhathloul for her activism.
 She was arrested in December 2014 for attempting to drive across the border from the United Arab Emirates to Saudi Arabia and again in June 2017 on unspecified charges.
 In March 2018, she was forcibly removed from the United Arab Emirates, where she had been living, and brought back to Saudi Arabia where she was detained for several days.

-armed state security officers raided her home and arrested her without a warrant.
+On the evening of May 15, 2018, armed state security officers raided her home and arrested her without a warrant.
 Over the next three days, the Saudi government arrested more than a dozen women’s rights activists.
 Ironically, the crackdown coincided with the government’s decision to lift the driving ban on women, a decision welcomed by many of the activists.
 The government initiated a misinformation and propaganda campaign immediately after the arrest of Alhathloul and her fellow activists.
 Local newspapers referred to the women as “traitors”; pro-government Twitter accounts used similar language.

 After her arrest, Alhathloul was kept incommunicado for 35 days.
 During her detention, she was tortured by Saudi officials, who whipped, beat, electrocuted, and sexually harassed her.
 Alhathloul’s parents have stated that her “thighs were blackened by bruises” when they were finally allowed to visit her in December 2018, and that she “was shaking uncontrollably, unable to hold her grip, to walk or sit normally.”
 Both Alhathloul and her parents submitted formal complaints to the government regarding this treatment.
 To date, these complaints have gone unanswered.